-We spent Christmas 2013 in Sri Lanka – we were travelling along the south coast for two weeks.
+We spent Christmas 2013 in Sri Lanka – we were traveling along the south coast for two weeks.
 We went for a walk along the beach on Christmas Eve to catch the sunset and he pretended to take a photo of me.
 When he showed me the ‘photo’ he had just taken of me, it was actually a photo of a diamond 🙂 We then had the ring made in Hong Kong.

-We wanted a small, intimate wedding and have always loved Asia, and the idea of getting married somewhere hot and exotic.
+We wanted a small, intimate wedding and have always loved Asia and the idea of getting married somewhere hot and exotic.
 We had both been to Thailand a few years back together and Phuket had so many stunning venue options overlooking the sea, it was a great option for us now living in HK and an excuse to get our friends out to Asia from the UK.

 What is the most memorable moment of the wedding day and why?

 There’s so many, I can’t really pinpoint one.
 The nerves and excitement just before walking out across the villa and down the aisle to the ceremony were really special.
 I also loved the speeches in the evening by my Dad, David, and his best men.
 They made me both laugh and cry.

 Any recommendations for the couples also planning on a destination wedding?